rzabolotin/ml_zoomcamp_2022_project_2/README.md

 Let's look at some photos from the dataset.
 There is notebook with overview of the dataset [here](/notebooks/EDA.ipynb)

+# Model selection
+I decided to use transfer learning.
+I used keras framework and tensorflow backend.
+I have 68 classes in the dataset, so I decided to top 5 accuracy metric, because it is more suitable for multiclass classification.

+In this part of the project, [Saturn Cloud](https://www.saturncloud.io/) helped me a lot.
+With their Jupyter Lab server I ran [this notebook](/notebooks/model_selection.ipynb) to try different models.

+I tried to use different models:
+1. Xception + hidden(256) + dropout(0.25)
+2. EfficientNetB4  + hidden(256) + dropout(0.25)
+3. EfficientNetB4  + hidden(256)
+4. EfficientNetB4  + hidden(100) + dropout(0.25)
+5. EfficientNetB4  + hidden(100)

+The best result was achieved with EfficientNetB4  + hidden(256).

+I also tried to use different optimizers: Adam, SGD, RMSprop.
+The best result was achieved with Adam.

+The resulted model is [published in Google Drive](https://drive.google.com/file/d/1CtAl6MsrqnWzLDMjWiYJasNjSuT2MsLG/view?usp=sharing)
+Script for training the model is [here](/scripts/train_model.py)

 # Used technologies

 - Python
+- Tensorflow
 - Saturn Cloud (https://www.saturncloud.io/)
 - // Streamlit (https://www.streamlit.io/)